At at book signing December 2016 with newly appointed Kenosha, Wisconsin judge Jodi Meier.

 The Air Force Commendation Medal for my service in Vietnam was awarded to me at Commander’s Call at March Air Force Base upon my return.

-Signed letter from Richard Nixon upon my return from Vietnam
+Letter from Richard Nixon upon my return from Vietnam

 Just a nice photo by my friend Pat McGrath Avery